xebadevs/CurriculumMessiae/README.md

 ## Disclaimer

-None of the images and logos used on this website are my own. \
+None of the images and logos used on this website are of my own. \
 This project does not seek any commercial intention.